TruemarkDev/cra-template-truemark/README.md

 ## Using cra-template-truemark

-## How can we install cra-template-truemark.? - Step by Step Guide
+## How can we install cra-template-truemark? - Step by Step Guide

 1. Clone using the following repo link